nixcloud/pankat/README.md

 ## programming

+* timeline html is broken with commit 284fffcf889f721886720dd495275cac5e366cf8 with the template split

 * merge images and posts/media folder

+* live preview
+  * update cmd/pankat-server/ws/server.go to use pub/sub system for websocket where clients can register a certain page; if registered page is changed on the source side live updates are sent
+  * use v8 https://github.com/rogchap/v8go with serverside diffDOM.js to mainly send diffs to the client

 * BUG: timeline needs beginning year and end year, some don't, so they are not rendered